Canon SL2 vs Sony RX100 III

 It is notable that the SL2 has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the SL2 and the RX100 III have been discontinued, but can regularly be found used on eBay.
+Both the SL2 and the RX100 III have been discontinued, but can regularly be found used on ebay.
 The RX100 III was replaced by the Sony RX100 IV, while the SL2 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SL2 and RX100 III can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Sony RX100 III Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SL2 and the Sony RX100 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.